ICPI/DIV/Best_Practices/Best Practices - GitHub Repos.md

 - Link to source data - While much of the data we work with is SBU and cannot be posted, you still have an obligation to document what data you are using and where it is sourced.
 You should add this informnation to a README.md in your `RawData` folder.
 - Code - The whole purpose of Github is around version control and collaboration of code.
 You should be posting your code in a relevant folder (eg `R`, `Scripts`, `DoFiles`, etc).
 This makes your code transparent and accessible.
 - Documents (non-sbu) and other contextual information - If you need further space to document contextual information, do so by including documents or other relevant information in a `Documents` folder or in the GitHub wiki.
-- .gitignore - Lastly, you should also include a .gitignore, which allows you to ignore certain types of files or folder on your git/GitHub commits
+- `.gitignore` - Lastly, you should also include a `.gitignore` file, which allows you to ignore certain types of files or folder on your git/GitHub commits (i.e. keep you from inadvertently upload a SBU datset or visual).